Qrrbrbirlbel/tikz-extensions/README.md

    * `ext.shapes.heatmark`
    * `ext.shapes.rectangleroundedcorners`
    * `ext.shapes.superellipse`

- These were developed in response to questions on tex.stackexchange.com.
+   * `ext.shapes.uncenteredrectangle`

- Some of these can be find by searching for my [user id](https://tex.stackexchange.com/search?q=user%3A16595+%22my+library%22).
+ These were developed in response to questions on tex.stackexchange.com or texwelt.de